Burn ban permits suspended

 Very high fire danger means, fire control will be very difficult and require extended effort.
 Outdoor burning is not recommended.

-Todays forecast – Cloudy through mid-morning, then gradual clearing, with a high near 51.
-Breezy, with a west wind 10 to 15 mph, gusting at high as 30 mph.
+Todays forecast – Mostly sunny, with a high near 75.
+Breezy, with a south wind 15 to 20 mph becoming west in the afternoon.
+Winds could gust as high as 30 mph.